Stochastic solutions of Stefan problems: Discussion

 There are a few simplifications in our model for the Stefan problem that can be improved in a more detailed study.
 Among the physical simplifications, we have mentioned our assumption that we use the same density for water and ice, $\rho_L=\rho_S$ which is not the real case.
 We may also want to consider a temperature distribution in the solid phase, $T_{ice}(x,t) \neq 0$, which leads to a two-phase Stefan problem with a system of PDE:s.
 Some cases of two-phase problems also have analytic solutions, see e.g.~\cite{furzeland}.

 There are several applications for the Stefan problems in different fields of engineering.
 By looking at the original purpose of Stefan's article in 1891, which was to model the arctic ices, this is highly relevant today due to the demand of better climate models.
 According to Hunke \textit{et al.}~\cite{hunke}, Stefan's one dimensional thermodynamical model is still in use for global climate models, although the complete thermodynamical sea-ice models are of course more complex.
-Hence thermodynamical ice-sea models may be a subject for future work with the RWM approach.
+Hence thermodynamical sea-ice models may be a subject for future work with the RWM approach.

 Other areas where a solid-liquid interface is moving is in 3D-printing, freezing of food, solidifying of building components.
-Also in lithium-ion batteries, the diffusion of lithium ions in the battery is separated into two phases, one where lithium ions are evenly distributed and one where they are not present.
-To be able to better compute the properties of batteries, such as life-time and capacity, one can estimate the movement of the interface between these two phases as a Stefan problem~\cite{hoffman}.
+Also, in lithium-ion batteries, the diffusion of lithium ions in the battery is separated into two phases, one where lithium ions are evenly distributed, and one where they are not present.
+To be able to compute the properties of batteries in a better way, such as life-time and capacity, one can estimate the movement of the interface between these two phases as a Stefan problem~\cite{hoffman}.